Google Increasing Visibility and Becoming Industry Leader

 Of course, there are already many people utilizing Google Ripples, and you will see, depending on content and those engaging with it, some vast difference.
 While above we shared some sites that are still green when it comes to their readers adding to their Ripples, others are quite expansive and impressive.
 Check out the Dalai Llama.

-One final thing to consider as a takeaway: Before you post a link to an article you like from a website you visit regularly, head to that site’s G+ page to see if they’ve published the content already.
+One final thing to consider as a takeaway: Before you post a link to an article you like from a website you regularly visit, head to that site’s G+ page to see if they’ve published the content already.
 If so, share that original article and get in their Google Ripples.